 Everyone wants “AI features.”

-But if your recommendation engine is off, your pricing model is unstable, or your chatbot keeps saying “I didn’t get that,” your user trust tanks quickly.
+is unstable, or your chatbot keeps saying “I didn’t get that,” your user trust tanks quickly.

 How to solve it: